Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Background and definitions

-A few more definitions are needed.
-Let $\pi$ in $\tube$ be an embedding of a non-split link with span $m$.
-For $1\leq k \leq m$, the $k$th \emph{section} $S_k$ of $\pi$ is the set of edges in $\pi$ which intersect the plane $x=k-\frac12$ .
-Any section of an embedding which contains exactly $j$ edges is called a {\it $j$-section} of the embedding.
+To discuss embeddings in tubes further, some additional definitions are needed.
+These definitions are as in~\cite{BEISS18} but generalized to embeddings of non-split links.
+For simplicity, unless stated otherwise, the term \textit{embedding} will henceforth refer to any embedding of a non-split link in $\tube$.
+Given an embedding $\pi$ in $\tube$ and $k\in\mathbb Z$, a \emph{hinge} $H_k$ of $\pi$ is the set of edges and vertices lying in the intersection of $\pi$ and the $y$-$z$ plane defined by $\{(x,y,z):x=k\}$.
+A \emph{section} $S_k$ is the set of edges in $\pi$, in the $x$ direction, connecting $H_{k-1}$ and $H_k$.
+A \emph{half-section} of $S_k$ is the set of half-edges in $S_k$ with either $k-1\leq x\leq k-\frac12$ or $k-\frac12\leq x\leq k$.
+Any section of an embedding which contains exactly $r$ edges is called an {\it $r$-section} of the embedding.

-A \emph{connected sum pattern} is as a sub-embedding starting and ending with half of a 2-section (see Section~\ref{sec:background} for details).
-Such a pattern is called a \emph{link pattern} if closing off each end of the pattern yields a non-trivial non-split link.
-Otherwise it is called an \emph{unknot pattern}.
-By definition, if a
+A \emph{1-block} of $\tube$ is any non-empty hinge which can occur in an embedding $\pi$ in $\tube$ together with the half-edges of $\pi$ in the two adjacent half-sections.
+The \emph{length} of a 1-block is the sum of the lengths of all its {embedding} edges and half-edges.
+It is thus natural to view a 1-block as the part of an embedding between two half-integer $y$-$z$ planes $x=k\pm\frac12$ for some $k\in\mathbb Z$.

-lattice embedding of $L$ has a link pattern, then the corresponding link type is a connected summand of $L$.
-See Fig.~\ref{fig1intro}G for an example of a link pattern (for a $3_1$ knot) in $\tube^*$ with span 7.
-Arguments in \cite{BEISS18} establish the following results for any $\tube$.
+An \emph{$s$-block} is then defined to be any connected sequence of $s$ 1-blocks, the entirety of which can occur in an embedding in $\tube$.
+(It is also possible, if the first and last half-sections of the $s$-block are empty, for the $s$-block itself to be an embedding.)
+The length of an $s$-block is the sum of the lengths of its constituent 1-blocks.
+See Figure~\ref{fig1intro}{}{B} and {D} for examples of a 3-block and 7-block respectively.